Netflix/metaflow-ui/docs/styles.md

 ## Notes

 - Use REM instead of PX where ever possible.
-This will make sure that styles still works if custom browser settings are in user.
+This will make sure that styles still work if custom browser settings are set by the user.